-Disparities related to socioeconomic status, access to quality and affordable housing, safety and violence, education, policies, and structural racism were identified in the North region as being key drivers of community health and individual health outcomes.
+Disparities related to socioeconomic status, built environment, safety and violence, policies, and structural racism were identified in the South region as being key drivers of community health and individual health outcomes.

-2. Improving mental and behavioral health.
+2. Improving mental health and decreasing substance abuse.

-Mental health and substance use arose as key issues in each of the four assessment processes in the North region.
-Community mental health issues are exacerbated by longstanding inadequate funding as well as recent cuts to social services, healthcare, and public health.
-The World Health Organization (WHO) emphasizes the need for a network of community-based mental health services.2 The WHO has found that the closure of mental health hospitals and facilities is often not accompanied by the development of communitybased services and this leads to a service vacuum.2 In addition, research indicates that better integration of behavioral health services, including substance abuse treatment into the healthcare continuum, can have a positive impact on overall health outcomes.3
+Mental health and substance use arose as key issues in each of the four assessment processes in the South region.
+Community mental health issues are exacerbated by long-standing inadequate funding as well as recent cuts to social services, healthcare, and public health.
+The World Health Organization (WHO) emphasizes the need for a network of community-based mental health services.
+The WHO has found that the closure of mental health hospitals and facilities is often not accompanied by the development of community-based services and this leads to a service vacuum.
+In addition, research indicates that better integration of behavioral health services, including substance use treatment into the healthcare continuum, can have a positive impact on overall health outcomes.